|

 Do you really make all this stuff?

-Quite a bit of the stuff I handmake - the stone objects, as well as most of the leather working and feather work.
-However I do have several other local artisans working with me to do the beadwork, dreamcatcher weaving, etc. There are a few items I sell that are "Chindian" - i.e., made in China.
+Quite a bit of the stuff you see here, I personally handmake - the stone objects, as well as most of the leather working and feather work.
+However I do have several other local artisans working with me to do the beadwork, dreamcatcher weaving, etc. There are only a very few items I sell that are "Chindian" - i.e., made in China.
+Then there is quite a bit which is actually "Indian" made - i.e., made in India, specifically the bone beads.
 However, I indicate up front all such items.

 BACK TO TOP